awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-mixed-instances-groups.md

 You enhance availability by deploying your application across multiple instance types running in multiple Availability Zones\.
 You can use just one instance type, but it is a best practice to use a few instance types to allow Amazon EC2 Auto Scaling to launch another instance type in the event that there is insufficient instance capacity in your chosen Availability Zones\.
 With Spot Instances, if there is insufficient instance capacity, Amazon EC2 Auto Scaling keeps trying in other Spot Instance pools \(determined by your choice of instance types and allocation strategy\) rather than launching On\-Demand Instances, so that you can leverage the cost savings of Spot Instances\.

+There are two ways to associate multiple instance types with your Auto Scaling group configuration:
++ Manually add instance types as described in this topic\.
++ Choose a set of instance attributes to use as criteria for selecting the instance types that your Auto Scaling group uses\.
+This is known as *attribute\-based instance type selection*\.
+For more information, see [Using attribute\-based instance type selection](create-asg-instance-type-requirements.md)\.

 **Topics**
 + [Allocation strategies](#allocation-strategies)
 + [Controlling the proportion of On\-Demand instances](#instances-distribution)